JanDeDobbeleer/oh-my-posh/docs/docs/upgrading.md

 sidebar_label: 🤘 Upgrading from V2
 ---

-Just like V2, V3 is available in the [PowerShell gallery][psgallery].
+Just like V2, oh-my-posh is available in the [PowerShell gallery][psgallery].

 ## V2's problem statement

+Oh My Posh is the offspring of [Oh My Posh 2][omp], a prompt theme engine for PowerShell.
+It started out by being inspired by tools like [Oh my ZSH][omz] when nothing was available specifically for PowerShell.

+Over the years, I switched operating system/main shell quite a lot, even on Windows via the [WSL][wsl].
+This made it so that my prompt wasn't portable enough, I wanted the same visual/functional experience regardless of the shell I was working in.

-V2 has Powershell module files as [themes][themesv2].
+Additionally, V2 has Powershell module files as [themes][themesv2].
 That way of working was inspired by [oh-my-zsh][omz] and other prompt rendering tools, but that approach has a few important downsides.

 - hard to extend/adjust when you're not proficient
 - the need to expose a lot of functions/settings to allow ease of personalization
 - limited to Powershell

-## Enter V3
+## A brave new world

-This brings us to the first change, to allow a cross-platform experience, [Oh My Posh V3][v3] is written entirely in [Go][golang].
+This brings us to the first change, to allow a cross-platform experience, [Oh My Posh][v3] is written entirely in [Go][golang].
 That way, cross-platform binaries can be shipped which render the same prompt using the same config anywhere.

 The configuration is changed from `$ThemeSettings` towards a `.json` file that only contains the configuration for the